skixmix/bitcoin-price-guessing/README.md

 - Price Tracker Service: Only needs a single instance because it handles periodic updates.

 ## Future Enhancements

+- The UI/UX can definitely be improved.
+The important thing is that APIs are working, so the only limit is imagination.

 - Move the cron job logic from the price-tracker-service to the PostgreSQL database using stored procedures or triggers.